Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 8/23/2022

 - Answer: There are no AHCCCS billing codes to cover the cost of purchasing PPE.
 However, some health care plans are offering enhanced provider payments and supplying PPE to providers in need.
 Some provider associations are also able to offer PPE.
 If you are in need of PPE see FAQ #4 under Provider Enrollment & Requirements.

-- Answer: Please see the AHCCCS January 20, 2022 memo.
+- Answer: Please see the MCO AHCCCS August 1, 2022 memo.
 This guidance does not apply to AHCCCS Fee for Service Programs.
-Fee for Service guidance, in coordination with tribal stakeholders, is available in this Fee for Service memo.
+Fee for Service guidance, in coordination with tribal stakeholders, is available in this August 2, 2022 Fee for Service memo.

 - 2. (updated 8/10/21) Question: Is AHCCCS willing to suspend medical record review audits and behavioral health chart audit review processes at this time?